Curved self propelled treadmills are growing in popularity across the country. So what’s the buzz about, and is it right for you?

 The curvilinear leg stroke encourages a more natural running style on the balls of your feet.
 Compared to using a traditional treadmill that pulls your leg back for you, propelling the treadmill with your own energy on the curve is a great workout on your posterior chain.
 This muscle development in your glutes and hamstrings makes the curved treadmill more similar to ground running than a tradition treadmill.

 Curved treadmills are well-suited for endurance training and conditioning workouts because the cardiometabolic demands are higher than a motorized treadmill.
 They can also be used for High Intensity Interval Training (HIIT) or long distance sprint training because they allow for natural self-pacing.

 While it can’t replace ground running, supplementing with curved treadmill workouts can allow athletes to work on neuromuscular training and may reduce impact on joints as well.

 Utilizing the curved treadmill is a fun, fast way for anyone to challenge themselves and add variety to a fitness routine.
 Runners who need a reprieve from the weather outside have an indoor option that lets them run more naturally and get a better workout faster than a traditional machine.

-The best overall results come from a well-rounded training program.
+The best overall results come from a well-rounded training program with a personal trainer.
 While the curved treadmill cannot replace ground running, it does add physiological demand to indoor running, and we are excited to introduce this new addition to our clients’ training and conditioning at our gyms in Franklin TN.